+AASB 3.B64(i)

-AASB 3.B64(a-c) On 30 September 2016, the Group acquired 100% of the equity instruments of Goodtech Ltd (Goodtech), a Brisbane based business, thereby obtaining control.
-The acquisition was made to enhance the Group's position in the online retail market for computer and telecommunications hardware in Australia.
+On 30 March 2014, the Group acquired 100% of the equity instruments of Goodtech Ltd (Goodtech), a Brisbane based business, thereby obtaining control.
+The acquisition was made to enhance the Group's position in the on-line retail market for computer and telecommunications hardware in Australia.
 Goodtech is a significant business in the Group's targeted market.